 A/B testing forces you to evaluate every aspect of your creative.
 This means that while creating multiple variants, you’re also creating a list of potential improvements that may be statistically significant.
 Consequently, using an a/b testing tool makes the final version of the page or creative better for your target audience.

 A/B testing may be a longer process, but when executed properly, will help you improve clickthrough rate, convert more leads, and ultimately, increase sales.
 Better customer engagement means more customer conversions, which leads to increased sales volume for your business.
+Through testing designs and different call to action buttons, it is possible to improve conversions rates.

 With A/B testing, it’s simple to analyze real, factual results—no more guessing.
 The data helps you determine a “winner” and a “loser” based on straightforward metrics (i.e. time spent on page, conversions, etc.).
 There’s no ambiguity or room for swaying your opinion over the data.
 As you know, the most beautiful designs aren’t always the most effective, so A/B testing lets the data speak for itself!